iesahin/xvc/book/src/arch/pipeline-state-machine.md

 If this option is set to `always`, the step will run regardless of the changes in the dependencies and will move to the `WaitingDependencySteps` even if dependencies are missing, broken, or have not changed.

-If the `--when` option is set to `by_dependencies`, the steps check the following conditions before running:
+If `--when` option is set to `by_dependencies`, the steps check the following conditions before running:

 - All dependency steps must be in the `Done` state.
 - There should be no missing dependency files.
 - There should be no broken dependency processes.